electrode-io/electrode/docs/chapter1/quick-start/start-with-app.md

 $ ignite
 ```

-And choose the option for `Generate an Electrode application`.
+Choose the option for `Generate an Electrode application`.

 -   Ignite Single task